Man pleads to sexual battery over Match.com date

-LOS ANGELES A man has pleaded no contest to sexually battering a woman he met on Match.com in a case that led his date to push for better screening methods by the matchmaking site.
+LOS ANGELES A Los Angeles man pleaded no contest on Wednesday to sexually battering a woman he met on Match.com in a case that led his date to push for better screening methods by the matchmaking site.

 Alan Paul Wurtzel, 67, faces a year in jail under the terms of his agreement to plead no contest to the felony charge of sexual battery by restraint, prosecutors said.
 A no contest plea is equivalent to a guilty plea in California.